ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/note.png"  />**Note**:

 If the NMP is being replaced, re-pairing is required.
-Follow the instructions in this sections ([Paring and Setup](##2.
-Paring and Setup)) from the first step to re-pair.
+Follow the instructions in this section ([Paring and Setup](##2.
+Paring and Setup)) from the first step to repair.

 ### 5.1.4 CBX Device Control

-Once the CBX configuratin is complete, users can control the connected devices through IR, RELAY, RS232 on CBX.
+Once the CBX configuration is complete, users can control the connected devices through IR, RELAY, and RS232 on CBX.

 Refer to the corresponding screenshots for guidance.